 Referring to: forums, Slack groups, Discord groups, or paid communities

 These communities are the easiest places to get started because there are already existing members who visit the site (or group) regularly.
-For a massive forum like Reddit, you can find particular subreddit so that the audience is more relevant.
+For a massive forum like Reddit, you can find a particular subreddit so that the audience is more relevant.

 For example, if your niche is around Personal Growth, then focus on the subreddit "PersonalGrowth".